About

 Why I like Clojure

 • A REPL (not a python REPL, a real Lisp REPL): allows interactive code development, and eliminates the perpetual halt->edit->restart cycle.
+You can edit programs while they are running.

 • Declarative Code: immutability means your program has no state.
 It’s a perceptual shift from representing variables as volatile containers existing in the time domain, to representing them as fixed points in a cause and effect pipeline.